 In 2022, the Wilderness recycling rate was 43.96%, we aim to go beyond West Oxfordshire District Council’s recycling rate, and to achieve at least a 90% recycling rate by 2030.
-Wilderness is zero waste to landfill, as all festival waste is either recycled, composted, or used to generate energy from waste.
+Wilderness presented by Audi is zero waste to landfill, as all festival waste is either recycled, composted, or used to generate energy from waste.

 Wilderness has a waste management plan, and we receive annual reports from the waste and recycling facilities used, and tracking our annual reports against previous data.